awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-configuring-broker.md

 **Security group\(s\)** – Both single\-instance brokers and active/standby brokers require at least one security group \(for example, the default security group\)\.
 **VPC** – A broker's subnet\(s\) and security group\(s\) must be in the same VPC\.
 EC2\-Classic resources aren't supported\.
 Amazon MQ only supports default VPC tenancy, and does not support dedicated VPC tenancy\.
 **Encryption** – Choose the customer master key to encrypt your data\.
 See [Encryption at rest](data-protection.md#data-protection-encryption-at-rest)\.
 **Public accessibility** – Disabling public accessibility makes the broker accessible only within your VPC\.
-For more information, see [Prefer brokers without public accessibility](using-amazon-mq-securely.md#prefer-brokers-without-public-accessibility) and [Accessing the RabbitMQ and ActiveMQ web consoles without public accessibility](accessing-web-console-of-broker-without-private-accessibility.md)\.
+For more information, see [Prefer brokers without public accessibility](using-amazon-mq-securely.md#prefer-brokers-without-public-accessibility) and [Accessing the broker web console without public accessibility](accessing-web-console-of-broker-without-public-accessibility.md)\.

 1. Expand the **Additional settings** section\.